Decomposition of free cumulants: Lattices

 \unitlength=1mm \special{em.linewidth 0.5pt} \linethickness{0.5pt}

 \\

-which can be written as a chain $\hat{0}_{w}\prec \pi_1\prec \pi_2 \prec \pi$ in the lattice $\mathcal{NC}(w)$.
-In terms of diagrams, a juxtaposition corresponds to a {\it horizontal merging} of two neighboring blocks of the same depth lying under the same bridge and an insertion corresponds to a {\it vertical merging} of a block with its nearest outer block.
-More examples of admissible coarsenings and the associated chains can be reproduced from Fig.~3.
-For each $\mathcal{NC}_{{\rm irr}}(w)$ given there, $\hat{0}_{w}$ is the last element in the set assigned to $w$ and it can be seen that the remaining elements of $\mathcal{NC}_{{\rm irr}}(w)$ can be obtained from $\hat{0}_{w}$ by sequences of admissible coarsenings.
-In fact, this is a general way of constructing $\mathcal{NC}_{{\rm irr}}(w)$ and thus $\mathcal{NC}(w)$ as we demonstrate below.
+which yields a chain $\hat{0}_{w}\prec \pi_1\prec \pi_2 \prec \pi$ in $\mathcal{NC}(w)$.
+In terms of diagrams, a juxtaposition corresponds to a {\it horizontal merging} of two neighboring blocks of the same depth lying under a common bridge, whereas an insertion corresponds to a {\it vertical merging} of a block with its nearest outer block. } \end{Example}